simonesilvestroni/m2m-website/_posts/2023-03-20-releasing-an-album-as-an-independent-artist-pt2.md

 ![Post on Mastodon where the author says ‘Spotify: 25000 people listened to your album, we’ll never tell you who they are and how they found you!
 Here’s $1.74.’
 Bandcamp: 30 people bought your album and left a comment!
 Here’s $250’](/assets/images/releasing-album-spotify-bandcamp.png){: width="720" height="309" }
 *A recent post on Mastodon*

-It wasn’t the ridiculous trickle of pennies that the streaming services sent me over the next thirty-eight months, nor the fact that Bandcamp was indeed in a different league (I knew my followers, got messages, reviews, sold CDs and digital albums).
+It wasn’t the ridiculous trickle of pennies that the streaming services sent me over the following thirty-eight months, nor the fact that Bandcamp was indeed in a different league (I knew my followers, got messages, reviews, sold CDs and digital albums).
 It was the obnoxious feeling that corporate social media, and Spotify, weren’t a place where I wanted to be.

 I’m not the most socially skilled person out there, however, I wish and can connect with others.
 I need something though: authenticity, being surrounded by genuine people.
 I had enough of having to shove *ads of myself* to strangers, had to [stop selling my name as if it was a brand](/blog/de-brand/).